 Introductory note: In many situations, such as reuse of a photo in a slide presentation, it is obvious that no adaptation has been created.
 However, the determination can be more difficult when bringing together multiple works into one larger work.
 This distinction between adaptations and collections is one of the trickiest concepts in copyright law.
 It also varies by jurisdiction and, even within a given jurisdiction, a judge’s determination between the two can be subjective, since there are few definitive rules on which to rely.

 In contrast to an adaptation or remix of others’ work, a collection involves the assembly of separate and independent creative works into a collective whole.
 A collection is not an adaptation.
 One community member likened the difference between adaptations and collections to smoothies and TV dinners, respectively.

 1. Like a smoothie, an adaptation / remix mixes material from different sources to create a wholly new creation:

 In a “smoothie” or adaptation / remix, you often cannot tell where one open work ends and another one begins.
 While this flexibility is useful for the new creator, it is still important to provide attribution to the individual parts that went into making the adaptation.

-An example of an education adaptation would be an open textbook chapter that weaves together multiple open educational resources in such a way that the reader can’t tell which resource was used on which page.
+One example of an adaptation would be an open textbook chapter that weaves together multiple open educational resources in such a way that the reader can’t tell which resource was used on which page.
 That said, the endnotes of the book chapter should still provide attribution to all of the sources that were remixed in the chapter.